 - Your nostrils are too narrow, too flared, asymmetrical, or misshapen

 During your consultation, Dr. Chow will ask you to show him what you want to change about the appearance of your nose.
 He will carefully examine your nose inside and out to assess whether your needs are cosmetic, functional, or both.
-When appropriate, he will use software imaging help you visualize possible results.
+When appropriate, he will use software imaging to help you visualize possible results.

 Nose surgery is sometimes performed in combination with other facial plastic surgery procedures including chin augmentation, eyelid surgery, or a facelift.